-Whole Child Equity
+The Urgent Need for Whole Child Equity

-A child-centered transformation of instructional and social and emotional learning (SEL) practices require tailored responses to the circumstances of individual children and youth.
+A child-centered transformation of instructional and social and emotional learning practices requires tailored responses to the circumstances of individual children and youth.
 And those responses cannot come entirely from schools or school budgets.

 This work is built off of our former Science of Learning and Development project.